apereo/cas/development/integration/Attribute-Release.md

 The service registry component of CAS has the ability to allow for configuration of a `usernameAttribute` to be returned for the given registered service.
 When this property is set for a service, CAS will return the value of the configured attribute as part of its validation process.

 * Ensure the attribute is available and resolved for the principal
-* Specify the attribute in its list of allowed attributes
 * Set the `usernameAttribute` property of the given service to the attribute you defined

 {% highlight xml %}